 These days, so many restaurants bang a big drum about their ‘fresh, local and seasonal’ approach.
 Honestly, why would you eat any other way?
 Gennaro Russo has been doing fresh, local and seasonal since he first began to cook at home in Somma Vesuviana.

 But it’s not enough just to find the perfect ingredients – you need to respect them too.
 The trick, Gennaro believes, is to listen to the land, to its culture, its produce, and then distil what you’ve learned to its purest essence.
 Any chef worth their salt can do ‘fancy’.
 The really difficult thing is to do simple.

-La Sponda is open for dinner and lunch seven days a week.
+La Sponda is open for dinner seven days a week.